 • where our processing of your data is unlawful, but you would prefer us to restrict our processing of it rather than erasing it; and

-• where we have no further need to process your personal data but you require the data to establish, exercise, or defend legal claims.
+• where we have no further need to process your personal data but you require the data to establish, exercise or defend legal claims.

 If we have shared your personal data with third parties, we will notify them about the restricted processing unless this is impossible or involves disproportionate effort.
 We will, of course, notify you before lifting any restriction on processing your personal data.

 Right to rectification: You also have the right to request that we rectify any inaccurate or incomplete personal data that we hold about you.
 If we have shared this personal data with third parties, we will notify them about the rectification unless this is impossible or involves disproportionate effort.
-Where appropriate, we will also tell you which third parties we have disclosed the inaccurate or incomplete personal data to.
+Where appropriate, we will also tell you which third parties we have disclosed inaccurate or incomplete personal data to.
 Where we think that it is reasonable for us not to comply with your request, we will explain our reasons for this decision.

 Right of data portability: If you wish, you have the right to transfer your personal data between data controllers.
 In effect, this means that you are able to transfer your SPG account details to another online platform.
 To allow you to do so, we will provide you with your data in a commonly used machine-readable format that is password-protected so that you can transfer the data to another online platform.
 Alternatively, we may directly transfer the data for you.
-This right of data portability applies to: (i) personal data that we process automatically (i.e. without any human intervention); (ii) personal data provided by you; and (iii) personal data that we process based on your consent or in order to fulfil a contract.
+This right of data portability applies to (i) personal data that we process automatically (i.e. without any human intervention); (ii) personal data provided by you; and (iii) personal data that we process based on your consent or in order to fulfill a contract.